manojprithvee/CIS522Project/README.md

 # CIS522Project
-Its a Relational Database System
+Its a Relational Database Engine